-As general practitioners the working day is largely determined by the demand from the public for healthcare, and our carefully planned day is never quite as we anticipated.
+As General Practitioners, our working day is largely determined by the demand from the public for healthcare, and our carefully planned schedule is never quite as we anticipated.
 Demand fluctuates with the season, epidemics and health scares.
 A typical day is hard to define.
-To be too precise about the working week and clocking off at 5pm calls into question the suitability of a trainee for general practice.
-Overworking is also bad practice, either form on overenthusiastic trainee or overbearing employer.
-There are rules on the working week and BMA guidelines in order to protect young doctors from abuse, tiredness, and improved patient safety.
-This guide is a Deanery viewpoint.
-Every training practice is different and every trainee has differing educational needs.
+To be too precise about the working week and ‘clocking-off’ at 5pm calls into question the suitability of a trainee for General Practice.
+Overworking is also considered poor practice, whether it be due to an overenthusiastic trainee or an overbearing training host.
+Under the provisions of the Junior Doctors’ Contract (JDC) 2016 there are new rules on the working week and BMA guidelines to protect young doctors from abuse, tiredness, and improve patient-safety.
+Most GP-trainees within the WM region will be subject to the provisions of the JDC 2016 from August 2017.
+This guide is an HEE(WM) viewpoint and it should be remembered that every training practice is different and every trainee has differing educational needs.

-The working day for a general practice is contractually between the hours of 8.00am and 6.30pm.
-In addition a practice might offer extended hours (e.g. 6.30 to 9.30pm) and some are open 24 hours a day.
+The normal working day in General Practice is contractually defined as the period between the hours of 8.00am and 6.30pm Monday to Friday.
+In addition, a practice might be engaged in a contract to offer extended hours (e.g. 6.30pm to 8.00pm) and some may open 24-hours-a-day should they choose.

 The 48-Hour Working Time Directive

 GP registrars are governed by the 48-hour working time directive.
 This puts limits on the working week and is reflected in the JDC 2016.
 More details of the contract can be found here: http://www.nhsemployers.org/your-workforce/pay-and-reward/medical-staff/doctors-and-dentists-in-training.